Prerequisites

 Publish Docker images to AWS ECR

-You can push your container images to an Amazon ECR repository with the docker push
+You can push your container images to an Amazon ECR repository with thedocker push

 command.

 Before pushing the images, the Amazon ECR repository must exist.
-For more information, refer to the AWS official guide for creating repositories.
+For more information, refer to the

 Authentication

 We must authenticate the Docker client to the Amazon ECR registry to which we want to push the image.
 Authentication should be done for each registry used, and the tokens are valid for 12 hours.
+To authenticate Docker to an Amazon ECR registry, run theaws ecr get-login-password

 command and then pass the